 -Jamie Lavallee (SJD, ’16) Director of Indigenous Governance, Law, & Policy, File Hills Qu’Appelle Tribal Council

--Elizabeth Hensley (JD, ’09) Attorney, Landye Bennett Blumstein LLP
+-Elizabeth Hensley (JD, ’09) Partner, Landye Bennett Blumstein LLP

 "I rely on the lessons I learned through the IPLP Program every day.
 The program, and the professors behind it, gave me a great foundation for advocating on behalf of Indian Country.
 The bright and driven students who went through the program alongside me were an important support system during law school, and this support has continued on."